LouayKamel/bee-rfcs/text/0000-chronicle-module/0000-chronicle-module.md

 # Unresolved questions

 - Is TTL range needed to be modified?
-- Should the runtime details be separated to different RFCs?
-- [Options] Which option do you prefer, notifications-based with channel per thread or iteration-like with channel per actor?
 - [Executor] Should we implement the actor (top level of a future) using async block, or implementing a custom futures?
 - [Reactor] What syscalls we should apply?
   - Adopt epoll? (notification based)